yzguy/mass-email/README.md

 ex. `./mass-email.py ~/loyaltytemplate.md ~/loyaltydata.csv`

+You may enter `verbose` as the third argument to output the raw emails after they are sent.
 After that, you will need to enter your Google Email credentials (they are not stored), and a Subject for the emails.

 ```